Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/ofb.rst

 ========

 The Output Feedback (OFB) mode is a typical block cipher mode of operation using block cipher algorithm.
-In this version, we provide Data Encryption Standard (DES) and Advanced Encryption Standard (AES) processing ability, the cipherkey length for DES should be 64 bits, and 128/192/256 bits for AES.
+In this version, Data Encryption Standard (DES) and Advanced Encryption Standard (AES) processing ability are provided.
+The cipherkey length for DES should be 64 bits, and 128/192/256 bits for AES.
-Another limitation is that our working mode works on units of a fixed size (64 or 128 bits for 1 block), but text in the real world has a variety of lengths.
+Another limitation is that the working mode works on units of a fixed size (64 or 128 bits for 1 block), but text in the real world has a variety of lengths.
 So, the last block of the text provided to this primitive must be padded to 128 bits before encryption or decryption.

 Implementation on FPGA
 ======================

-We support OFB-DES, OFB-AES128, OFB-AES192, and OFB-AES256 modes in this implementation.
+OFB-DES, OFB-AES128, OFB-AES192, and OFB-AES256 modes are supported in this implementation.

 ..
 ATTENTION::
-    The bit-width of the interfaces we provide is shown as follows:
+    The bit-width of the interfaces provided is shown below:

     +-----------+-----------+------------+-----------+----+
     |           | plaintext | ciphertext | cipherkey | IV |